Understanding Loomed Fabrics

 Types of Loomed Fabrics

-- Plain Weave: The simplest and most common weave.
-Each weft thread passes over one warp thread and then under the next.
-Fabrics like muslin and broadcloth use this type of weave.
+- Plain Weave: The simplest and most common.
+Each weft thread goes over one warp thread, then under the next.
+Think muslin and broadcloth.

-- Satin Weave: Produces a smooth fabric with a glossy surface.
-Each weft thread floats over several warp threads, giving satin its characteristic shine.
+- Satin Weave: This one produces that smooth, glossy surface.
+The weft thread floats over several warp threads, which is where satin gets its shine.

-- Leno Weave: In this technique, warp threads are twisted around weft threads, creating an open, lace-like effect.
-It’s used in netting and sheer fabrics.
+- Leno Weave: Warp threads twist around weft threads to create an open, lace-like effect.
+Used for netting and sheer fabrics.

 Materials Used in Loomed Fabrics